The Difference Between a Faint Positive Pregnancy Test and an Evaporation Line

 So, you're trying to read a pregnancy test result and there's a faint line, how can you distinguish between the two?
 There are two ways to tell the difference between a positive result and an evaporation line:

 - Is it a pink line?
 If the result shows a pink test line that looks similar to the pink control line, then it’s likely a positive result.
 A positive result will run from the top of the test window to the bottom with the same thickness as the control line (even if it’s more faint).
 Is it a greyish white squinter that doesn’t look like the control line?
 Then it’s probably an evaporation line.

 - When did the line show up?
 If a pink line showed up quickly, then it is likely a positive, pregnant result.
 If the line only showed up much later (say ten minutes or more) than the control line, it may be an evaporation line.

-The best way to know for sure is take another test.
-We suggest waiting a day, since the level of HcG (the pregnancy hormone) in your urine typically doubles in a matter of days.
-If the line on your test tomorrow becomes darker and more clear, then you can be confident it’s a positive pregnancy test and not an evaporation line.
+The best way to know for sure is to take another test.
+We suggest waiting a day, since the level of hCG (the pregnancy hormone) in your urine typically doubles in a matter of days.
+If the line on your test tomorrow becomes darker and more clear, then you can be confident it's a positive pregnancy test and not an evaporation line.

 How to prevent evaporation lines

 Usually evaporation lines appear if you haven’t followed the instructions on the test’s packaging.
 But if you continue to get evaporation lines, we suggest: